Assaf112/odin-recipes/README.md

-**#odin-recipes**
+#odin-recipe
 This is My first project.
-My assignment was to create a recipe website from the lessons i learned previously.
+My assignment was to create a recipe website from the lessons i learned previously to practice and master the html tags and git.